arangodb/docs/arangograph/projects.md

 ArangoGraph platform.
 It is also rotated automatically before the expiration date.

+{% hint 'info' %}
+Unless you switch off the **Use well known certificate** option in the certificate generation, both the default and high port serve the same self-signed certificate.
+{% endhint %}

 When a private endpoint is being used, you can specify alternate DNS names, which are added to the self-signed certificate only as Subject Alternative Name (SAN).